 Turmeric and the Liver

 Obesity leads to many problems, including liver disease.
 In a study designed to examine the effect of curcumin on liver irritation, researchers at National Yang Ming University discovered that obese mice, when given curcumin, lost weight and had reduced cholesterol levels.
 Researchers noted the results offered encouragement that curcumin may have potential for confronting fatty liver disease.
 This action is due to curcumin’s inhibition of fat storage cell activity, the major instigators of liver disease.
 In cultured fat storage cells, curcumin was found to suppress bad cholesterol and inhibit fat storage cell activation.

 Efficacy Against Harmful Organisms

 In research intended to examine the activity of curcumin against food pathogens, including e. coli, the College of Food Science and Technology in China evaluated curcumin’s effect on cultured organisms and found it to have broad inhibitory effect.
 Furthermore, researchers noted its resistance to fungus to be even higher.

 In a study aimed to evaluate the inhibitory effect of curcumin on harmful organisms, human teeth that had been inoculated were found to have reduced bacterial adherence after being given curcumin.
 Results support the use of curcumin as a food-based agent that fights harmful organisms.

 Although many preclinical studies suggest curcumin has therapeutic application, the effectiveness of curcumin in randomized, placebo-controlled, double-blind clinical trials is still to come.
-Some have speculated the bioavailability of curcumin to be sub par and that, combined with rapid metabolization, may limit its application.
-However, many studies have tested curcumin alone and in combination with other agents as encapsulations, emulsions, tablets, and powders.
+Some have speculated the bioavailability of curcumin to be sub par and that may limit its application.
 Now, some studies have responded by formulating curcumin nano particles to determine if the decreased particle size increases bioavailability.
-One study involving rats and asthma found that dosing with curcumin nanoparticles increased concentrations of curcumin in the lung and liver.
-In the animal model, the nano-particles effectively suppressed airway hyperresponsiveness and irritation, leading to conclusions that curcumin nano particles could eventually be a promising candidate for asthma therapy.
+One study involving rats and asthma found that curcumin nanoparticles increased concentrations of curcumin in the lung and liver; the nano-particles effectively suppressed airway hyperresponsiveness and irritation, leading to conclusions that curcumin nano particles could eventually be a promising candidate for asthma therapy.